jtreeves/salesforce_certification_calculator/README.md

 ## Inspiration

 I've taken a few Salesforce certification exams in my day, and I was always annoyed that even though Salesforce provides you with your score on a given section, it refuses to provide you with a simple cumulative score.
 It does tell you if you passed of failed, but it would be useful to know by exactly how much.
+Previously, I would use a calculator to manually enter the data.
+However, given how many sections an exam may have, I can mis-enter some data.
 I created this module to give users a simple way to achieve that for themselves.

 ## Features